home-assistant/developers.home-assistant/docs/device_registry_index.md

         }
 ```

+Besides device properties, `device_info` can also include `default_manufacturer`, `default_model`, `default_name`.
+These values will be added to the device registry if no other value is defined just yet.
+This can be used by integrations that know some information but not very specific.
+For example, a router that identifies devices based on MAC addresses.

 ### Manual Registration

 Components are also able to register devices in the case that there are no entities representing them.
 An example is a hub that communicates with the lights.